 * TBA = To Be Arranged.

-Our Panama birding day tours rates include a fully personalized itinerary according to your preferences, a specialized local bird guide, a private vehicle, transportation within Panama City, National Park entrance fees, a complete list of birds and wildlife seen on the tour, and snacks (usually tropical fruits) and a light lunch (sandwiches) on full day tours.
+All prices are listed in US Dollars.
+Our Panama birding day trips include a fully personalized itinerary according to your preferences, a specialized local bird guide, a private vehicle, transportation within Panama City, National Park entrance fees, a complete list of birds and wildlife seen on the tour, and snacks (usually tropical fruits) and a light lunch (sandwiches) on full day tours.
 Long-distance pick-ups outside of Panama City proper and other service are not included and can be arranged upon request.
 Tips for the guide and driver are not included.

 CANAL BOAT TOURS

 A boat ride on the world famous Panama Canal is an unforgettable experience and a unique way to enjoy birding in Panama.
-Being on a boat allows us to get much closer to otherwise shy wildlife, therefore it is a great opportunity for photography and observing animal behavior.
+Being on a boat allows us to get much closer to otherwise shy wildlife.
+It offers a great opportunity for photography and observing animal behavior.
 Several species of monkeys, as well as crocodiles, iguanas, and a number of waterbirds are often easily seen during this tour.
 It also gives you a chance to get up close to enormous container ships and intricate sailboats in transit through the canal.
 This is a truly unique Panama adventure and ideal for families.

-Our Boat Tours can be added onto a Panama birding day tour; or taken on its own as a half day tour.
+Our boat tours can be added onto our Panama birding day trips or can be taken on its own as a half day tour.
 Please contact us about pricing.

-Inquire and book your Panama birding day tour by filling in the form below or by emailing us at firstname.lastname@example.org.
+Inquire and book your Panama birding day trips by filling in the form below or by emailing us at firstname.lastname@example.org.
 We will respond to your request within 24 hours.

 World-famous Pipeline Road runs much of the length of Soberania National Park.
-Over 20 miles long, it is, without a doubt, one of the best places to see birds in the country.
-Great Curassow, Tiny Hawk, Pheasant Cuckoo, Rufous-vented Ground-Cuckoo, Rufous-crested Coquette, Black-throated Trogon, Black-breasted Puffbird, Great Jacamar, Blue Cotinga and Ocellated Antbird are just a few of the species found here.
-Other wildlife can be seen in abundance here, as well, including Howler Monkey, Capuchin Monkey, Two and Three-toed Sloth, and Tamandua, to name some of the most charismatic mammals.
+Over 20 kilometers long, it is without a doubt one of the best places to see birds in the country.
+Black-throated Trogon, Black-breasted Puffbird, Great Jacamar, Blue Cotinga and Ocellated Antbird are just a few of the species found here.
+It is a great place to look for rarities such as Great Curassow, Tiny Hawk, Pheasant Cuckoo and Rufous-vented Ground-Cuckoo.
+Other wildlife can be seen in abundance here - howler and capuchin monkeys, two and three-toed sloths, and tamandua are some of the most charismatic mammals.
 A visit to Pipeline Road can also include a stop at the Panama Rainforest Discovery Center.
 Hummingbird feeders and a 100' tower are among the attractions at this center.